chrcarrizosa/shinyseg/docs/docs/how-to/pedigree.md

 The first step is to input the data for the analysis.
-You will need to upload suitable pedigree file and specify who is affected, who is a carrier, and who is the proband or index case.
-All these tasks are done on the *Pedigree table* panel within the app.
+You will need to upload suitable pedigree file and specify who is affected, who is a carrier, who is the proband or index case, etc. All these tasks are done on the *Pedigree table* panel within the app.

 ## Uploading a pedigree {#uploading-a-pedigree}